 1871 Census records the family of Sarah Meyer (Isaac’s sister born in 1821) living at 53 Gordon Square, St Pancras, London.
 Sarah is aged 49.
 Her husband Meyer Meyer is aged 56 and is a Fur Manufacturing Merchant.
 Four sons work in the family firm: Julius (aged 27), Montague (23), Walter (19), and Ernest (18).
 Other children present are Leopold (15), Annie (13), and Isabel (5).
 The household also contains a Dutch-born governess and 4 other servants.

 1872 Algernon and his wife Louise Hyam have their first child, a son Gerald Howard Algernon, but he dies when one day old.
-They will have a further 10 children including 9 girls; the only boy, Wilfred Humphrey Algernon, will be born in 1885.
+They will have a further 10 children including 9 girls and only one boy, Wilfrid Humphrey Algernon, born in 1885.

 1872 Ada Rachel Hyam is born in London, daughter of Hyman Hyam (son of Lawrence Hyam) and his wife Hanna.
 Later that year the household moves to Sheffield, Yorkshire, where in October Hyman Hyam opens a shop; for the next 2 months he places advertisements in ‘The Sheffield and Rotherham Independent’ which mirror those of E. Moses & Son earlier in the century.